pbl64k/ShenzhenIO-Turing/README.md

 Probably the hardest part of debugging the CPU was solving memory bus contention issues between the PC and the other CPU components.
-Thankfully, information provided by Shenzhen I/O allowed to identify these issues easily, but rearranging memory accessed to eliminate those problem was a whole 'nother story.
+Thankfully, information provided by Shenzhen I/O allowed to identify these issues easily, but rearranging memory accesses to eliminate those problems was a whole 'nother story.

 #### CPU Main+HALT (MC6000)